EamonWhite/web-application-development/README.md

 # web-application-development
 Basic website designed using HTML and CSS

-A first attempt at building a basic website using HTML, CSS and JavaScript.
+A first attempt at building a basic website using HTML, CSS and JavaScript and employing the Bootstrap framework.
 The site has 4 different pages:
   * Home
   * Login
   * Services